Dreycey/testingTOOLS/krakenuniq_markdown.md

 <p>OR</p>
 <p><a href="https://quay.io/organization/biocontainers">https://quay.io/organization/biocontainers</a></p>
 <h2 id="building-database-for-krakenuniq">Building database for KrakenUniq</h2>
 <p>You are able to run KrakenUniq on existing Kraken databases.
-Therefore, it may be more memory efficient to use the databases already built for use with Kraken (Doesn’t work with kraken2).
+Therefore, it may be more memory efficient to use the databases already built for use with Kraken (<strong>Doesn’t work with kraken2</strong>).
 In addition, there is the possibility of building a custom database, so as long as the user has the following files: (1) sequence files in FASTA format; (2) Mapping files; (3) NCBI taxonomy files (or custom).</p>
-<h3 id="building-database-using-standard-download">Building database using standard download</h3>
+<h3 id="building-database-using-standard-download-was-not-able-to-build-database-using-krakenuniq">Building database using standard download [Was not able to build database using KrakenUniq?]</h3>
 <ul>
 <li>run install script</li>
 </ul>